ddgarrett/load_statements/README.md

 When run, processes all of the data in _data directory.
 Note that the _data directory is **not** backed up due to its sensitive nature such as account numbers.

-After processing user should manually create and move all .csv files to a subdirectory for that month or quarter.
+After processing user should manually create a subdirectory in _data and move all .csv files to a that subdirectory.

 Fidelity Statement data is used by Google Sheet "Finances Summary".

 Monthly transaction data is used in Google Sheets "Monthly Expenses YYYY", where "YYYY" is the year for the monthly transaction data.

+Both of the above processes help support replacements for Mint's transaction extract and net worth functions.
+Mint is no longer available and CreditKarma does little more than show you your credit status and attempt to get you to sign up for credit cards.